 - Is fresh air important?

-- Do want to look outside?
+- Do you want to look outside?

 - Do you need some people around you?

-- Anything else that you find important?
+- Anything else that you find essential?

 #2 What places are available to you?